august-ronne/IV1201-Architecture-Backend-2021-KTH-Course/README.md

 This command will launch the test runner in interactive watch mode.
 This will run all tests in sequence and output the results in the terminal window that was used run the `npm test` command.

+## 6. Start Back-end for Production

+To start the back-end for production, run the command `npm start` in the root directory.

-## 6. Back-end and Database Structure
+## 7. Back-end and Database Structure

 The back-end is built using the Express framework combined with a MongoDB Atlas Cloud Database.
 While the general architecture of the back-end will be explained here, the best place to start for anyone without any previous Express or MongoDb experience that wishes to continue developing this project would be to consult the official Express and MongoDB documentation: